National Car Care Month means it's time to look again at important considerations for keeping your old (and new) car in the best shape possible.

 Sure it's important to keep your engine healthy by practicing regular oil changes.
 Very important to improve gas mileage through simple practices like keeping your tires at the correct pressure.
 A good idea to use a fuel additive for ethanol that will help solve ethanol fuel problems.

 Brake pads have built-in wear indicators.
-When the pads get too thin, these indicator make contact with the rotors and produce that squealing.
+When the pads get too thin, this indicator makes contact with the rotors and produces squealing.
 This squealing does not go away and even turns into grinding as the pad gets thinner and thinner and the wear indicator rubs more and more against the motor.
-By the time you hear grinding occuring, your rotor is probably worn enough that it may need to be replaced.
-So it will save you money if you get your brakes looked at before the grinding starts and you have buy new rotors.
+By the time you hear grinding occurring, your rotor is probably worn enough that it may need to be replaced.
+So it will save you money if you get your brakes looked at before the grinding starts and you have to buy new rotors.

 This post was published on April 27, 2012 and was updated on August 2, 2022.